International Students

 Students travelling to the UK without their parent or legal guardian should carry with them a signed letter from their parents or legal guardian providing consent for their travel to, accommodation and reception in the UK.
 UK border control has been requesting specific signed consent letters for students aged 18 and under, requiring flight details (date, flight number and arrival time), parents' names and contact details, and name of the responsible adult meeting the child together with their position and contact details.
 We have always provided this on an annual basis but now issue a travel letter for all returns from Exeats, half-terms and end of term holidays.
 This is applicable to all overseas students but especially those travelling under Child Student Visas.

-The updated letter for returning to school for the 2024/25 academic year and September 2024 start are below.
+The updated letter for returning to school for the 2024/25 academic year and return from half-term are below.

 It would be appreciated if a copy of the completed letters could be emailed in advance of travelling to barbara.pring@tonbridge-school.org and schooladmin@tonbridge-school.org as well as being carried by your son when travelling.
 For all students who are sponsored under the Child Student Visa it is still vital for you to complete these letters and advise the School Administrator of your arrival date in the UK even if you are travelling with your parents.

-Updated Letter of Parental Consent for Travel September 2024 is HERE
+Updated Letter of Parental Consent for Travel returning from the beginning of the SUMMER TERM April 2025 is HERE

 Updated Annual Letter of Parental Consent for Travel September 2024 - July 2025 HERE